-Compared to other PHP performance tools, AppDynamics has the most complete call stack traces.
-This helps to detect a poor-performing transaction quickly, drill down into the call stack trace, and identify the line of code responsible for the latency.
+Compared to other PHP performance tools, AppDynamics has the most absolute call stack traces.
+This helps to detect a poor-performing transaction quickly, go down within the call stack trace, and detect the code line accountable for the latency.

 No more alert storms

 Most monitoring tools depend on static, global thresholds to send alerts.
 This leads to alert storms or missed problems.
 But AppDynamics sets alerts based on Business Transaction performance.
 Hence, it alerts only when something is actually wrong.

 I’ve been looking forward to writing this blog for some time.
 I have worked with many enterprise customers to document the pain they solved using AppDynamics and a common question I always ask is "What was the actual business impact of that slowdown or outage?", the result is that most customers...